mizutanilab/RecView/README.md

 ## RecView <A href="https://scicrunch.org/scicrunch/Resources/record/nlx_144509-1/SCR_016531/resolver">RRID:SCR_016531</A>
 RecView is a program for tomographic reconstruction and image processing.
 It consists of over 25,000 lines of custom source codes in C++, CUDA C, OpenCL, and x86/x86_64 (x64) assembly languages including SIMD instructions up to AVX-512.
-RecView is designed for processing data obtained at the BL20B2, BL20XU, BL37XU, and BL47XU beamlines of the SPring-8 synchrotron radiation facility and also those taken at the 32-ID beamline of Advanced Photon Source (APS) of Argonne National Laboratory.<BR>
+RecView is designed for processing data obtained at the BL20B2, BL20XU, BL37XU, and BL47XU beamlines of SPring-8, the BL10U beamline of NanoTerasu, and also those taken at the 32-ID beamline of Advanced Photon Source (APS) of Argonne National Laboratory.<BR>
 Executables and manuals are available from the Releases pane of the <b><a href="https://github.com/mizutanilab/RecView">repository homepage</a></b>.
 The manuals are separately provided also in the docs folder.

 <IMG width=100 height=140 alt=testPattern src="testPattern.png" align=left>